 SB 1120’s authors intended to disrupt the way 21M Californians live by ending single-family zoning, but could only achieve this if the public was in the dark.
 Legislators held rushed hearings under cover of COVID-19.

 SB 1120 died at midnight on Aug.
 31, when some hesitant legislators appeared to drag out debate, blowing past a legal deadline and killing the bill.
 It was that close.
 But the forces behind this bad bill are not going away, and we expect yet another plan to crush single-family areas in the next couple of months.
+The copycat bill for 2021 is called SB 9 and it repeats the language of SB 1120 word for word, with an added swipe at public hearings in coastal zones.

 Written by developers who would profit, SB 1120 was pushed hard by Bay Area state Sen. Scott Wiener and his followers, who insist that awarding power and perks to developers of dense market-rate housing helps the poor.